 After turning in the keys to the community, Andre involved himself in many other crypto projects.

 He helped turn around another layer 1 blockchain called Fantom and most recently was planning to launch a new project somewhat akin to Olympus DAO.

-However, in early March, Andre and his parter Anton Nell called it quits.
+However, in early March, Andre and his partner Anton Nell called it quits.
 He was exhausted and disillusioned.
 Enough was enough.

-He could not handle the criticism he received for not driving crazy APYs.
+He could not handle the criticism he received for not driving wild APYs.

 In a podcast about Yearn Cronje mentions that there were also periods that were great because it was super exciting to be building components that will replace the financial system.

 13. Closing remarks on Yearn Finance